Error: Contact form not found.

 • The likelihood of repaying debt within a reasonable time

-If your financial situation has deteriorated to the point where debt payments are crowding out essentials like rent, food, or medical care, bankruptcy may be the right option, even if the balance isn’t massive.
+If your financial situation has deteriorated to the point where debt payments interfere with basic living expenses, bankruptcy may be an option to explore depending on the circumstances.

 Factors That Justify Filing for Bankruptcy